Kaelancode/Kaerebrum-ML-from-Scratch-Public/README.md

 The Module is built from scratch using numpy.

 There are implementation examples and demos created with jupyter notebook to  showcase its use.
-There are also a couple of projects completed using the module to serve as the machine learning model.
+There are also a couple of projects completed using the module to serve as the machine learning component.

 Current completed algorithms that can be utilized are
 1. Neural Network